 Applicants should normally hold an upper-second class degree (2:1 level) or international equivalent.
 Every application is considered on an individual basis and applicants who narrowly miss the academic entry criteria may be eligible for admission at the discretion of the selector.

 Applicants whose first language is not English require IELTS 6.5 or equivalent, with a minimum of 6.0 in all sub-scores.
-Pre-sessional courses in English language are provided by the University if required and successful completion of these may be a condition of entry.
+Pre-sessional courses in the English language are provided by the University is required and successful completion of these may be a condition of entry.

 This school offers programs in: